fireundubh/playwithfire/gameofthrones/bestpractices.md

 - When the enemy player catches on to your ruse, you can surprise them with a full attack.

 You can also use decoys to bait enemy players into attacking you so that your allies can destroy their walls, capture their lord, and/or raid their resources.

+### Siege Positioning

+Do not teleport to Great City Special Area tiles unless you can afford to keep a significant army at your city.
+If you are attacked in a Great City Special Area and you are defeated, your city will be randomly teleported somewhere on the map and you will have to use another Precise Transfer to get back to the fight.

 ## Rallies/Raids